 Ideally, you already have everything you need.
 Seasonal capsule items, sufficient variety, and quality pieces that are not in danger of falling apart anytime soon.
 In this case, you’re done with your sustainable capsule wardrobe, and can close this article (and thank me later for helping you save some money?;)).

 Yes, you can shop for clothes (new or secondhand), but make sure it’s only when you absolutely need that item, and that the brand you’re buying from is an ethical, sustainable one.
+Embrace conscious consumption.
 You may think it’s a bit of an overkill to obsess so much over a piece of clothing, but the effects of our hyper-consumerist lifestyle are devastating to the planet, and the least we can do to stop our contribution to that is to be mindful of what we buy and where we buy it.

 4 // Quality over quantity

-A defining quality of a capsule wardrobe is…well, its quality.
+A defining quality of a minimalist wardrobe is…well, its quality.
 And, especially when you’re putting together a sustainable capsule wardrobe, you need to go for the long-lasting, quality pieces.
 One excellent coat that lasts years and years instead of 10 cheap ones that end up ripping on the second wear.
 It may pain you to spend multiple times more on one item of clothing than you would have on a Zara top, but it’s the better choice in the long run – for the environment, and for your wallet.
 Pick items that are made with good quality material, that come with clear care instructions, and, if new, come from a company that has clear sustainability goals.

 5 // Look for versatility

 This is easy if you’re a fan of neutral colors: get various pieces in neutral colors so they can be paired with other, colorful pieces.
 Do that even if you’re not a raving fan of neutral colors.
+It’s one of the most sustainable ways to structure your wardrobe.

 Find shoes that go with several styles of dressing – trousers, a dress, or even with Daisy Dukes for a quirky summer ensemble.

 Find staple pieces in neutral shades of your favorite colors, and make sure they can be paired with more than one outfit.
+Choose organic cotton and other natural fibers, which do great in warmer weather as well.
+Collect key pieces that can be worn for several occasions and in several seasons.

 6 // Re-evaluate every season